Mathematics Education Major

 - 62 credit hours of mathematics, statistics, and computer science courses, including calculus, proofs, history of mathematics, geometry, statistical methods, and programming languages

-- All required coursework and practical experience for successful licensure in Secondary Mathematics Education (Grades 6 through 12) in the Commonwealth of Virginia
+- All required coursework and practical experience prepares students for licensure in Secondary Mathematics Education (Grades 6 through 12) in the Commonwealth of Virginia

 Curious how the degree requirements will fit into your experience at Virginia Tech?
 See the roadmaps below for a sample schedule of courses each year.
 Your academic advisor will help you create a personalized version based on your goals and other areas of interest.
 The individualized plan will also include your AP, IB, dual enrollment, or transfer credit.

-The Mathematics Education program at Virginia Tech leads to initial licensure in Virginia and prepares middle and secondary mathematics teachers to be successful in the context of education reforms.
+The Mathematics Education program at Virginia Tech prepares for initial licensure in Virginia and prepares middle and secondary mathematics teachers to be successful in the context of education reforms.
 Our mathematics education faculty focus on preparing highly-qualified teachers while engaging in innovative research on teaching and learning.
 Multiple field experiences provide in-school work with students at the middle and high school levels.

 The major builds upon traditional approaches to teaching mathematics to incorporate newly emerging practices and research in discipline literacy, multimodal technologies, and teaching and learning in 21st century schools.
 Inclusive and culturally sustaining pedagogy are important aspects of our approach to teacher preparation.
 Faculty model practices in their courses that we expect our graduates to practice in their own classrooms.
 We embrace these values in educator preparation: equity and access, reflective practice, and learner-centeredness.